16–17 May 2026

 Coriole is in the beautiful McLaren Vale wine region about 45 minutes south of Adelaide by car.

 There’s plenty of accommodation in the region and we encourage you to make a weekend of it by staying locally.
-You will still need your own transport (such as a car or organised tour), however, as no public transport is available.
+You may still need your own transport (such as a car or organised tour), however, as no public transport to the door is available.

 Please see our Frequently Asked Questions for more information and guidance.